Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   with 10 bit precision per color channel (10 bpc / 30 bpp / "Deep color")
   on graphics hardware that supports native 10 bpc framebuffers.

+  Under Linux, all AMD graphics cards since at least 2007, [NVidia](NVidia) graphics cards
+  since 2008, and Intel graphics chips since at least 2010 do support native
+  10 bit framebuffers.
+Intel graphics chips must use the X11 "intel" video driver
+  to output their 10 bit framebuffers with actual 10 bit precision, the alternative
+  "modesetting" video driver does not support output with more than 8 bit yet.
+  [XOrgConfCreator](XOrgConfCreator) will take care of this Intel quirk when creating a custom xorg.config
+  for such 10 bpc setups under Intel.

-  Many graphics cards of the professional class AMD/ATI Fire series
+  Under MS-Windows, many graphics cards of the professional class AMD/ATI Fire/Pro
-  (2008 models and later) and all current models of the professional class
+  series (2008 models and later), and all current models of the professional class
-  [NVidia](NVidia) Quadro series (2008 models and later), as well as all current models
-  of the consumer class [NVidia](NVidia) [GeForce](GeForce) series under Linux, do support 10 bpc
+  [NVidia](NVidia) Quadro series (2008 models and later), do support 10 bpc framebuffers
-  framebuffers under some circumstances.
-10 bpc display on classic CRT monitors
+  under some circumstances.
+10 bpc display on classic CRT monitors which are connected
-  which are connected via analog VGA outputs is supported.
-Support for digital
+  via analog VGA outputs is supported.
+Support for digital display devices like
-  display devices like LCD/OLED panels or video projectors depends on the specific
+  LCD/OLED panels or video projectors depends on the specific type of display output
-  type of display output connector used, the specific panels, and their video
+  connector used, the specific panels, and their video settings.
+Consult manufacturer
-  settings.
-Consult manufacturer documentation for details.
-In general, 10 bpc
-  output may be supported on some graphics cards and displays via [DisplayPort](DisplayPort)
+  documentation for details.
+In general, 10 bpc output is usually supported on graphics
-  or HDMI video outputs, but to our knowledge not via DVI-D outputs.
+  cards and displays via [DisplayPort](DisplayPort) or HDMI video outputs, but to our knowledge not
+  via DVI-D outputs.

   If such a combination of graphics card and display is present on your system
   on Linux or Microsoft Windows, then Psychtoolbox will request native support
   from the standard graphics drivers, ie., it won't need to use our own
-  homegrown, experimental box of tricks to enable this.
+  homegrown experimental box of tricks to enable this.
 You do need to enable/
   unlock 10 bpc mode somewhere in the display driver settings though.
 On Linux you
   can do this for supported cards and drivers via [XOrgConfCreator](XOrgConfCreator) + [XOrgConfSelector](XOrgConfSelector),
   on Windows the method is vendor specific.